· SOUTHEAST ASIA · THAILAND ·

 Northern coast $$$$ Irene Pool Villa Resort – a brand new boutique hotel with modern villas, each with a decent sized private pool.
 Set on, by far, the prettiest stretch of sand in Koh Lipe – I had a quick look around and want to stay here the next time we visit!

-Sunset over longtail boats on the south Thailand island of Ko Lipe.
+Sunset over a row of wooden longtail boats on the south Thailand island of Ko Lipe.

 Pattaya Beach | Koh Lipe

-If you have spare time after this itinerary, it’s possible to add some extra destinations on to your south Thailand trip.
+If you have spare time after these three weeks, it’s possible to add some extra destinations on to your trip.
 Here are some that we suggest:

 Whatever you choose, they’re all worth it!
-Our personal preference would be Khao Sok National Park (spectacular limestone karsts), Koh Chang, or the trip to Langkawi in Malaysia.
+Our personal preference would be Khao Sok National Park (spectacular limestone karsts), Koh Chang, Koh Yao Yai, or the trip to Langkawi and Penang in Malaysia.
 Flights back to Phuket or Bangkok from Kuala Lumpur can sometimes be cheaper than internal domestic flights in Thailand!

 Also, with some spare time, we’d highly recommend at least a fleeting trip to Bangkok.
 Have a look at our detailed one-day itinerary.